-- (i) The on-site hypochlorite generation systems used for drinking water treatment shall be certified as meeting the NSF/ANSI Standard 61. - (ii) Manufacturer recommendations for safety with respect to equipment and electrical power shall be followed. - (iii) The make-up water used in on-site generation shall be of drinking water quality. - (iv) The hydrogen gas generated in the electrolytic cell of the on-site generation system shall be vented upward to the outside of the building in a dedicated, unobstructed line.
+(i) The on-site hypochlorite generation systems used for drinking water treatment shall be certified as meeting the NSF/ANSI Standard 61.

+- (ii) Manufacturer recommendations for safety with respect to equipment and electrical power and other considerations for the ANSI/NSF Standard 61 certified on site chlorine generation system shall be followed. - (iii) The make-up water used in on-site generation shall be of drinking water quality. - (iv) The hydrogen gas generated in the electrolytic cell of the on-site generation system shall be vented upward to the outside of the building in a dedicated, unobstructed line.